lf-lang/lingua-franca/example/Python/src/DigitalTwin/README.md

 user$ gcloud init
 ```

-This tutorial also assumes that you have built a docker image for the RTI.
-You can refer to the README at `org.lflang/src/lib/c/reactor-c/core/federated/RTI/README.md` for instructions related to building the RTI image.

 For clarity purposes, I will use `user$ ` to denote a local terminal, `user@rti-vm ~ $ ` to denote the terminal RTI VM, and `user@twin-vm ~ $ ` to denote the terminal inside the digital twin VM.